Brigidine Sisters: History

-In 1842, another house was established in Abbeyleix, also in Co.
-Laois.
+In 1842, another house was established in Abbeyleix, also in County Laois.
 Then, in 1858 a layman in Goresbridge, County Kilkenny offered to help finance a foundation in his parish.
 The Paulstown foundation soon followed.
 The Sisters came to the village of Ballyroan in 1877.
 Three sisters from the Abbeyleix Community took up residence in their newly built convent on 25 September of that year.
 The convent and school closed in 1974.

 In 1883, in answer to a request from a bishop in New South Wales, six sisters from Mountrath went to Australia.
 They founded their first establishment in Coonamble, New South Wales.
 From there branches quickly spread to the dioceses of Sydney, Bathurst, Canberra-Goulburn, Perth and Brisbane as well as to the Archdiocese of Wellington, New Zealand, in 1898.

 The institute, although several times approved by the Holy See, continued a diocesan congregation until 1892, when Pope Leo XIII, on being solicited to place all the houses of the institute under a mother-general, issued a Decree approving of change in government for five years by way of experiment, and in 1907 Pope Pius X confirmed, in perpetuity, the constitution of the new regime.
 In 1923 it was opened the first house of the New Brigidine Order in Djursholm, near Stockholm.

 The Sisters returned to the British Isles and founded the first two convents in the UK: St Brigid's School (1939) in Denbigh, Wales and Brigidine Convent (1948) in Windsor, England.

 The archive of the Brigidine Sisters is stored in the Delany Archive in Carlow College.